csteach436/csteach436.github.io/weekly_assignment.md

   * [Source - Week 10](https://github.com/csteach436/source/tree/master/week10)
 * Please send me a copy of your group's completed class exercises from this week's course notes
   * push to a directory on your group's GitHub account
-* Please contribute to this week's class discussion on Slack, **#discussion-week10**, for the following XML-based project, [Mark Twain Project Online](http://www.marktwainproject.org/homepage.html)
-  * please consider the general structure of this project
-  * how does it present its textual documents?
-  * which site features do you like and dislike? why?
-  * how do they use filters, sort, and search to help present their project material?
-  * how do they combine their material within the structure of the project? i.e. textual documents (transcriptions) and the accompanying images
-  * add any other thoughts or comments on this project...

 Any questions, please let me know.